Carers: help and support

 get help with healthcare costs from the NHS low income scheme

 have your contributions towards your state pension covered by the government if you've given up or cut down paid work to care for someone - Carers UK has advice to help you protect your pension

 get a grant or other financial help from a local charity or trust - Turn2Us has details of charities that might be able to help you

 You can get free and impartial help to sort out your finances if you're worried about having enough money to live on and meet your existing commitments.
 This could include better budgeting, learning how to make your money go further and dealing with debt problems.

 Help from your employer

-You don’t have to tell your boss about your caring responsibilities, but if you do so they may be able to offer you additional support to help you balance your work and caring responsibilities.
-If you’re an employee, your employer must offer you certain legal rights.
+You don’t have to tell your boss about your caring responsibilities, but if you’re an employee, your employer must offer you certain legal rights.
 These include:

-- time off in emergencies - meaning if the person you care for falls ill, has an accident or is without care unexpectedly, you have the right to take time off work to deal with it.
-You should tell your boss that you need time off as soon as possible after the emergency has occurred and it is up to them whether or not you are paid for your time off.
+time off in emergencies - meaning if the person you care for falls ill, has an accident or is without care unexpectedly, you have the right to take time off work to deal with it

 Your employer isn't obliged to offer you more than your legal rights, but some workplaces have policies that might give you more support or time off, for example through applying for a career break.
 Check with your employer or HR department to find out more.